 That is why it is important to ensure the involvement of your entire organization in continuous improvement efforts.
 The thinking of the entire organization needs to change and continuous improvement principals need to be embedded within your strategy and culture.

-All processes within your organization are important as they will interact with customers or support other resources carry out their work.
+All processes within your organization are important as they will interact with customers or support other resources to carry out their work.
 Therefore, everyone needs to be involved in improvement efforts to ensure that your business is running like a fine-tuned machine.

-Businesses that highlight the importance of continuous improvement and employee empowerment see an increase in employee engagement, capabilities and retention.
+Businesses that highlight the importance of continuous improvement and employee empowerment see an increase in employee engagement, capabilities, and retention.
 They are also able to attract and recruit stronger candidates with lower search and hiring costs.
-Overall, these businesses are left with more skilled workers that can better contribute to the goals of the organization, improving performance and reducing costs throughout the system.
+Overall, these businesses are left with more skilled workers that can better contribute to the goals of the organization, improving performance, and reducing costs throughout the system.